neurodatascience/QLS612-Overview/setup/mac.md

 You may already have it!
 Try opening a terminal and typing `git --version`.

+If this prints something like `git version X.XX.X`, git is already installed!
+If so, skip to the next section on "Git configuration".

 If `git` is not installed, then you might get a pop-up window prompting you to install the Xcode Command Line Tools, which we will **not** do: click "Cancel".
 We will install `git` with Homebrew instead.

 In the terminal, run: